 The school is truly grateful to all those who continue to work, whether on site or at home; in many cases working even longer hours than normal.
 Many have also volunteered for roles outside their ordinary work and this is truly appreciated.
 Winchester has a very strong school community and, as expected, everyone continues to pull together through these difficult and unprecedented times.
 As an employer, the school will continue to provide as much reassurance and job security as possible.

 Volunteers from across the school community are working hard to support those across the city of Winchester, wherever needed.
 Winchester College is now the main responder for Winchester City Council's Response Team, supporting vulnerable residents with a variety of tasks.
 This includes delivering prescriptions and shopping.
-Our volunteers have so far helped over 45 families.
+Our volunteers continue to support numerous local families.

 School volunteers are also supporting the NHS Telehealth Service at the Royal Hampshire County Hospital, which is a new service that provides NHS 111-style support for care homes, paramedics and GPs, with an emphasis on being a more local, specialised and quicker service.
 Volunteers will deliver prescriptions to residential and nursing homes.

-Working in partnership with Trinity Winchester, the school is making microwaveable meals for vulnerable people in the city.
-The school's catering manager and one of our school chefs are using a school kitchen and ingredients to produce 75 meals per day, two days a week, which are then delivered by one of our minbus drivers in a chilled van to Trinity.
+Working in partnership with Trinity Winchester and the Salvation Army, the school is making microwaveable meals for vulnerable people in the city.
+The school's catering manager and one of our school chefs are using a school kitchen and ingredients to produce 75 meals per day, two days a week, which are then delivered by one of our minbus drivers in a chilled van.